gazatem/doctrine-tutorial/readme.md

 # Getting Started with Doctrine

-This is only a basic startup project structure to create to aim people start to paly with Doctrine.
+This is only a basic startup project structure to aim people to start to play with Doctrine.
 Doctrine entities and codes are from (Getting Started with Doctrine)[http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/getting-started.html]
 I've create a sample structure and add some codes.
 This project contains some advantages and features of PHP 7.